will234/paypalnativecheckout-docs/ios.md

 # Dragons Ahead

-This is a development preview, if you are looking to integrate with PayPal today, please see our Developer Documentation Portal for our v.Zero Express Checkout integration, or other options that maybe available to you.
+If you are looking to integrate with PayPal today, please see our Developer Documentation Portal for our v.Zero Express Checkout integration, or other options that maybe available to you.

 https://developer.paypal.com/